-Results: Natural Language Forms Or Aligned?Tagged As: Insight
+Results: Natural Language Forms Or Aligned?Tagged As: Result

 The poll results about Natural Language Forms are finally in from 230 responses – thank you.
 Over a week ago we asked whether you thought Natural Language Forms would convert better or not.
 In other words, should we organize our input fields using conversation language or top align them.
 Here is what we found.

 We also promised to pick one random participant to receive 1 free issue of GoodUI Datastories where we crunch and compare various a/b tests.
 This time around, the winner is: Daniel Blyth from Australia.

 From 230 responses there seems to be a slight +0.7 certainty that B may be better.
 Top-aligned fields are a well established strong UI pattern and this may be the reason why most have favored it.